MDMA/Ecstasy

 - Speed + cannabis: the effect of cannabis is enhanced, the development of anxiety is increased, a permanent anxiety disorder or psychosis may develop.

-- Speed + Alcohol: You are less likely to perceive that you are drunk.
+- Speed + alcohol: You are less aware that you are drunk.
 This makes it more likely that you will drink too much.
-It can be easier to get alcohol poisoning.
+Alcohol intoxication can occur more easily.

 - Speed + Poppers or Viagra: The circulation is extremely stressed.
-You risk mortal danger when mixing.
+You risk your life when mixing.

-- Speed + beta-blockers, MAO inhibitors, or tricyclic antidepressants: Severe increase in blood pressure.
-You risk mortal danger when mixing.
+- Speed + beta-blockers, MAO inhibitors or tricyclic antidepressants: sharp rise in blood pressure.
+You risk your life when mixing.

 Addiction risk and withdrawal

 - The use of speed leads to a rapid build-up of tolerance (habituation effect).
-This means that you have to take more and more of the substance over time to achieve the same effect.
+This means that you would need to take more and more of the substance over time to achieve the same effect.

 - If you use amphetamines, you may develop a psychological dependence.